Rohithreddykolanu/My-Portfolio/README.md

 ### 📜 Certifications
 - Highlights key certifications I have completed.
 - Displays certificate names, issuing organizations, and completion dates.

-### 🚀 Projects
-- Showcases a curated list of personal or academic projects.
-- Each project includes a title, short description, technologies used, and links to live demos or GitHub repositories (if available).

 ### 🗣️ Testimonials
 - Displays feedback or endorsements from colleagues, professors, or professionals.